Detection of Synthetic Face Images: Accuracy, Robustness, Generalization: Methodology and Experimental Results

-Much more important is the cross-model scenario, where the adversarial residua are found for a given image and a given model, and are tested also on other models of different architectures.
-The results for increasing strength of the residua $\epsilon$ are summarized in Tab.~\ref{tab:adversarial_attack_cross_model}.
+We tested the cross-model scenario, where the adversarial residua are found for a given image and a given model, and are tested also on other models of different architectures.
+The results for increasing strengths of the residua, $\epsilon$, are summarized in the tables in Fig.~\ref{tab:adversarial_attack_cross_model}.

 We see that for a small strength $\epsilon=0.01$, in-model attacks (in the diagonal) are successful for ResNET-50 and Xception.
 However, for higher strength, cross-model attacks, where a model of \emph{different architecture unknown by the attacker} works also, as seen off the diagonal.
 For strength $\epsilon=0.05$ a residue found for ViT-tiny confuses ResNET-50 and Xception too.